 - You can make panning shots with virtually any lens, but remember, it should be easy for you to hold it so as not to cause camera shake and additional smearing/blurring.
 A zoom lens is best to do this.

 We also talked about travel photography.
 If you don’t travel often then you may want to practice by learning to see where you live in the eyes of a tourist.
 Take a look at the website A Walk Through Durham Township which has some great examples of being a tourist in your own town as well as some wonderful photographs.

 You have a choice for your assignment next week.
-You can shoot photos of the different types of motion or take a “trip” through your neighborhood or somewhere local and tell us the story of your trip in photographs.
-If you choose the trip assignment remember that every story has a beginning, middle and end.
+You can shoot photos of the different types of motion or shot a “ghost walk” photo.

 Think about starting a photo/visual journal of notes and ideas for photographs.
 Here is an article on keeping a photographic journal.

 Another photographer, Peter Beard, that has kept journals all his life.

 Amazon links for a few of the books about photographers and journals …